mahaoran1997/vision.github.io/README.md

 ## Introduction

-POVLib is a persistent vision display library
+POVLib is a lightweight, customizablem, and easy-to-use persistent vision display library.
+Programmers can easily integrate this library to their code and create beautiful patterns they want.
+POVLib also includes a simple html-based web server library to help programmers create a webpage using a few lines of code to interact with the real users of the POV display.

 ## Motivation